 Our fellows have been optioned, signed and received major production deals.
 Are you next?

-The ISA Fast Track Fellowship will catapult the careers of two emerging writers with industry pro exposure, continued script development and career guidance.
+The ISA Fast Track Fellowship will catapult the careers of TWO emerging writers with industry access, continued script development and career guidance.

 TWO FAST TRACK FELLOWS WILL RECEIVE: